 Election Night makes the list of board games about the presidential election because it is a wonderful title where Players battle for critical Electoral Votes in a run for the presidency.
 This is a great mash up of many things that boil down to an area control game driven by dice rolling.

 Players use the uniquely numbered PlaySmart Dice system to create dice pools which produce numbers that can be added or multiplied to each other, and then assigned to numbered state groups on an indexed Electoral College game board.
 States with more electoral votes require more sums or products to be assigned to them before they are won by a player or team, and a electoral vote counter lets players keep track of their votes.
 For 2 – 6 players, games last about 35 – 50 minutes.

-FOR MORE: Buy Election Night
+FOR MORE: Buy Election Night on Amazon

 #05 | Electoral College Combat

 Electoral College Combat makes the list of board games about the presidential election because it is an exciting and unpredictable title that combines strategy and chance as players amass Electoral College votes.
 You must navigate Fake News, Russian collusion, recounts, celebrity endorsements, and swing states to become President of the United States.